Estimated reading time: 2 minutes

-Weathered wood looks are popular right now in furniture painting and home decor.
+Weathered, aged, white-washed and salt-washed wood looks are popular right now in furniture painting and home decor.
 Have you seen a piece that has weathered over the years and you would love to copy it?
-Do you have a piece that has aged over the years that you just love?
+Similar to the Farmhouse Style, yet less ecclectic and colorful than the Boho Style, do you have a piece that has aged over the years that you just love?
 Are you waiting for a piece to get that weathered look?
 Have you sat it outside, helping to speed up the process?
 Are you contemplating driving it to the nearest ocean whether that be 50 or a couple hundred miles hoping the saltwater will help weather it?

 Well, I love the beach and long for it and I do love an excuse to visit one, but the thought of loading up the dining room table and driving it a couple hundred miles makes me rethink that idea as not the brightest one I have had.
 So what do you do?
 Well, use MudPaint and paint a piece to give it a weathered wood look.
 Be inspired by Roseberry Farms and what they did to this piece!
 Here’s how they did it: